 Search by color, model, contributor, orientation or image size – we have all these filters and many more advanced ones that you can apply on our website.
 The smart search engine allows to quickly sort out and easily find relevant visuals for every topic.

 Whether you’re new to Depositphotos or are already familiar with the search, check out our advanced guide and explore all the search features Depositphotos has to offer.

 How to access advanced search options on Depositphotos

 The Depositphotos library has more than 125 million files and before plunging into every search filter in detail, here are some tips on how to access the advanced search options.

 Let’s start from the Depositphotos home page, where you will be directed first.
 If you’re not registered with the Depositphotos website, this is how the home page will look like.

 Once you’ve registered and logged in with the Depositphotos website, you get access to advanced search options.
-It allows you to look for visuals with particular orientation, season, age, gender, ethnicity, and location.
+It allows you to look for visuals with a particular orientation, season, age, gender, ethnicity, and location.

 Basic guide to Depositphotos search

 Imagine you need to create a project for Mother’s Day.
 You type your request in the search field.
 Maybe you decided to try the word “mother”.
-At this stage, Depositphotos suggests you a couple of top search requests for results like “mother’s day”, “mother and baby”, “mother and daughter”, and so on.
+At this stage, Depositphotos suggests you a couple of top search requests like “mother’s day”, “mother and baby”, “mother and daughter”, and so on.

 As you’re looking for Mother’s Day visuals, we suggest choosing the same search word so that the results are most accurate.
 In addition to Depositphotos’ suggestions, you can choose the type of visuals: all images, photos, vectors, and videos.